saadelm/HSM-payShield-10K-and-9K/LMK_Table.md

-LMK Table ( Local Master Key Tablosu)
+LMK Table

-LMK'ler, HSM'nin güvenli belleği içindeki bir tabloda saklanır ve her LMK, tablo içinde farklı bir 'yuva' işgal eder.
-Her yuva aşağıdaki özelliklere sahiptir.

-attributes:

-LKM ID: Tablodaki her bir LMK'nın konumunu benzersiz bir şekilde gösteren 2 basamaklı bir sayı.
-LMK'lara yapılan tüm referanslar, LMK Tanımlayıcısı belirtilerek yapılır.

-Key Scheme:

-Geleneksel Racal/Thales LMK için "Varyant" – varyant yöntemi kullanılarak gerçekleştirilen anahtar şifreleme.
-Gelişmiş güvenlik için "Anahtar Blok" – anahtar blok yöntemi kullanılarak gerçekleştirilen anahtar şifreleme.

-Algorithm:

-"3DES (2key)" veya "3DES (3key)", Varyant LMK'leri tarafından kullanılır.
-"3DES (3key)" veya "AES (256-bit)", Key Block LMK'ler tarafından kullanılır.
-Diğer algoritma türleri, gelecekteki yazılım sürümlerinde desteklenebilir.

-Status:

-"Test", LMK'nın test amacıyla kullanıldığını belirtir.
-"Canlı", LMK'nın canlı prodüksiyon amacıyla kullanıldığını belirtir.
-LMK'ları kurarken, HSM, aynı yuva içinde Test ve Canlı LMK'ların karıştırılmasını önleyecektir (yani, LMK Değeri ve Eski/Yeni LMK Değeri aynı statüye sahip olmalıdır).

-Comments:

-LMK'lerin tanımlanmasına yardımcı olmak için kullanılabilecek, kullanıcı tarafından girilen metin

-Authorization:
+LMKs are stored in a table within the secure memory of the HSM.
+Each LMK occupies a different "slot" in the table with the following attributes:

+**LMK ID** – A two-digit number uniquely identifying the location of each LMK in the table.
+All references to LMKs use the LMK ID.

+**Key Scheme** – "Variant" for traditional Racal/Thales LMKs where key encryption is performed using the variant method, or "Key Block" for enhanced security using the key block method.

+**Algorithm** – "3DES (2key)" or "3DES (3key)" for Variant LMKs, and "3DES (3key)" or "AES (256-bit)" for Key Block LMKs.
+Other algorithms may be supported in future releases.

+**Status** – "Test" indicates the LMK is for test purposes.
+"Live" indicates it is for production use.
+When installing LMKs, the HSM prevents mixing Test and Live LMKs in the same slot (LMK Value and Old/New LMK Value must have the same status).

+**Comments** – User-entered text that helps identify the LMK.

-Indicates the authorization status of the HSM for this particular LMK – either a flag (for Authorized State) or a list of authorized activities
+**Authorization** – Indicates the authorization status of the HSM for this LMK, either a flag (Authorized State) or a list of authorized activities.

-Old/New Status:
-Anahtar Değişikliği Deposunda tutulan her LMK için, bunların bir 'eski' LMK ('LO' komutuyla yüklenir) veya bir 'yeni' LMK ('LN' komutuyla yüklenir) olarak mı kullanılacağını belirten bayrak.

-LMK Check Value:
+**Old/New Status** – For each LMK stored in the Key Change Storage, a flag indicates whether it is the "old" LMK (loaded with the LO command) or the "new" LMK (loaded with the LN command).

+**LMK Check Value** – The check value of the LMK.

-The check value of the LMK
+**Old/New Check Value** – The check value of the "old" or "new" LMK stored in Key Change Storage.

-Old/New Check Value:
-Anahtar Değişikliği Deposunda tutulan 'eski' veya 'yeni' LMK'nın kontrol değeri.